Cropster/ember-visual-test/tests/dummy/app/templates/docs/cli.md

 # CLI

-There are also two CLI commands to use:
+There are also three CLI commands to use:

 * `ember visual-test:approve`: Make changed images the new baseline
 * `ember visual-test:clean`: Clean the diff/tmp folders